Bartanakin/BartaEngine/README.md

 * _velocity calculation_
 * _collision detection and collision responses_

 _The project is open to collaboration at my GitHub account as there are plenty of ideas for new functionalities.
-This program is a base for my Master's degree research about soft bodies simulation.A c++ library which implements core features of a physics engine.
-The core concepts for now are: events handling system, velocity calculation, collision detection and collision response.
-The project open to collaboration at my GitHub account as there are plenty of ideas for new functionalities.
 This program is a base for my Master's degree research about soft bodies simulation._

 ## **Table of Contents**